Tearsheet

 Inbound Investments

-• As part of a recapitalization plan closed in October 2025, an investor group (Aranda Principal Strategies (APS), STORY3 Capital Partners, and Nexus Capital Management) contributed $20 million in new cash to the company's balance sheet.
+• In a growth recapitalization transaction that closed in October 2025, an investor group comprising Aranda Principal Strategies, STORY3 Capital Partners, and Nexus Capital Management contributed $20 million in new cash to Rent the Runway's balance sheet.

 Capital Expenditures